 April Gornik shows in New York City, where she had been a resident since 1978, and now lives in North Haven, Long Island, NY.
 Born in Cleveland, Ohio, in 1953, she received a BFA from the Nova Scotia College of Art and Design, Nova Scotia, Canada, in 1976.
 She has work in the Metropolitan Museum of Art, NY, the Whitney Museum of American Art, NY, the Museum of Modern Art, NY, the National Museum of American Art in Washington, DC, the National Museum of Women in the Arts in Washington, DC, the Cincinnati Museum, the High Museum of Art, Atlanta, the Modern Art Museum of Art of Fort Worth, the Orlando Museum of Art, and other major public and private collections.
 She has shown extensively, in one-person and group shows, in the United States and abroad.

-Frontiers Reimagined, a group show at the Museo Grimani, was part of the 2015 Venice Biennale, and Gornik's work is currently featured in Seeing Nature, a show of Paul Allen's collection featuring Monet, Klimt, Turner, Canaletto, Hopper, O'Keefe, Richter, Ruscha, Hockney, and other great landscape painters, which originated at the Portland Museum in Seattle, was at the Phillips Collection in Washington, DC, the Minneapolis Institute of Arts, and will be at the New Orleans Museum of Art before closing at the Seattle Art Museum in early 2017.
-Gornik's current New York show runs from the 13th October 2017 till the 12th of November at Danese/Corey Gallery, NY.
+Frontiers Reimagined, a group show at the Museo Grimani, was part of the 2015 Venice Biennale, and Gornik's work was featured in Seeing Nature, a show of Paul Allen's collection featuring Monet, Klimt, Turner, Canaletto, Hopper, O'Keefe, Richter, Ruscha, Hockney, and other great landscape painters, which originated at the Portland Museum in Seattle, was at the Phillips Collection in Washington, DC, the Minneapolis Institute of Arts, and at the New Orleans Museum of Art before closing at the Seattle Art Museum in early 2017.